 Politician, member of the U.S. House of Representatives and social activist Jeannette Rankin was born on June 11, 1880, near Missoula, Montana.
 Jeannette Rankin made history as the first woman to serve in the U.S. Congress.
 One of seven children, she was the daughter of a rancher and a schoolteacher.
-After earning a degree in biology in 1902, Rankin followed in her mother's footsteps briefly, working as a teacher.
+After earning a degree in biology in 1902 from the University of Montana, Rankin followed in her mother's footsteps briefly, working as a teacher.
 Jeanette Rankin tried several more careers, including seamstress and social worker.

 Jeannette Rankin found her calling in the women's suffrage movement.
 While living in Washington State, she became active in the drive to amend that state's constitution to give women the right to vote.
 The measure passed in 1911, and Rankin later returned home to Montana to win the right to vote for the women of her home state.
 The voters of Montana granted women the right to vote in 1914.

-Her years as a social activist helped Jeannette Rankin in her 1916 run for the U.S. House of Representatives.
+Her years as a social activist and her politically well-connected brother helped Jeannette Rankin in her 1916 run for the U.S. House of Representatives.
 Although it was a very close race, she won the election, becoming the first woman to serve in Congress.
 This accomplishment is even more miraculous, considering this was a time when many women still did not have the right to vote.

-An ardent pacifist, Rankin voted against the United States entering World War I. During the war, she fought for the rights of women working in the war effort.
+An ardent pacifist, Rankin voted against the United States entering World War I. The war resolution measure was passed by Congress 374 to 50.
+During the war, she fought for the rights of women working in the war effort.
 Rankin also created women's rights legislation and helped pass the Nineteenth Amendment to the U.S. Congress, granting women the right to vote.

-After her two-year term ended in 1919, Jeannette Rankin focused much of her energies on her pacifism.
+After her two-year term ended in 1919, Jeannette Rankin focused much of her energies on her pacifism and social welfare.
 That same year, she served as a delegate to the Women's International Conference for Peace in Switzerland along with such other noted figures as Jane Addams, Emily Greene Balch, Alice Hamilton and Lillian Wald.
-She later became an active member of the Women's International League for Peace and Freedom (WILPF), serving in several key positions.
+In 1924 she bought a small farm in Georgia that had no electricity or plumbing and founded the pacifist organization, The Georgia Peace Society.
+From 1929 to 1939 she was a lobbyist and speaker for the National Council for the Prevention of War and later became an active member of the Women's International League for Peace and Freedom (WILPF), serving in several key positions.

 Leaving office in 1943, Jeannette Rankin spent much of her time traveling.
+She was especially drawn to India because of Gandhi's teachings on nonviolent protest.
 She also continued to work to further her pacifist beliefs, speaking out against U.S. military actions in Korea and Vietnam.
-She died on May 18, 1973, in Carmel, California.
+She died on May 18, 1973, in Carmel, California, but was said to have been considering a third run for a House seat that year to protest the Vietnam War.
 This groundbreaking politician was the only legislator to vote against both world wars, reflecting her deep commitment to pacifism.
-She is also remembered for tireless efforts on behalf of women's suffrage.
+She is also remembered for her tireless efforts on behalf of women's suffrage.